snikch/jquery.dirtyforms/README.md

 				'</p>' +
 			'</span>';
 		$.facebox(content);
-	},

-	// Bind binds the continue and cancel functions to the correct links.
-For some dialog
+		// Bind the events to close the dialog
-	// frameworks, it is simpler just to do all of the work in the fire function.
-	// In that case, this function can be omitted.
-Note that this function is called immediately
-	// after fire is called.
-	bind : function(){
+		// and make the right decision.
 		$(document).bind('keydown.facebox', function (e) {
 			// Intercept the escape key and send the event to Dirty Forms if (e.which === 27) {